 These stocks are easy to buy, you can’t always use the same stockbroker you do for trading regular stocks.
 Some mobile trading platforms, like Robinhood and WeBull, don’t offer access to OTC stocks.
 However, the process is pretty much the same as buying NASDAQ or NYSE listed stocks.

 Pros of Penny Stocks

 Why invest in penny stocks?
-He are the advantages that they offer:
+Find out below.